ktnrg45/vs-code-cython/README.md

 The static checker is based on [Pyright](https://github.com/microsoft/pyright) and will only support Cython/Python syntax version 3.0 and above.

 This extension uses the configured Python interpreter/venv path from the `VS Code Python` extension.

+# Commands

+## cython.compileCurrentFile

+Runs `cythonize` to build current/selected .pyx file inplace.
+Useful for smaller files that can be built without setuptools or other build system.

+### Availability
+- Command Palette
+- Explorer context menu

+## cython.createTypeStub
+*Experimental.*

+Create a typestub (.pyi) file for current/selected .pyx file.
+These files can be used within Python for static typing.

+### Availability
+- Command Palette
+- Explorer context menu

 # Limitations